texttochange/vusion-documentation/en/advanced/sms_inviting.rst

 .. note::
 	When using sms invite action on Request ensure that *"In case no matching on other requests, try to match only the message first word."* checkbox is ticked.

+	Also regarding the phone input on the invitee.
+The inviter (vusion participant) should add the international perfix to the invitee phone number when sending the KEYWORD ie
+	              "JOIN +2561111" or "JOIN 256111111" or "JOIN 0256111111"
+	              where "256" is the International Perfix for the country where the program is running.

 :index:`Notification Message`
 ------------------------------